-- Kato 2.4 AL – Older schoolkids and teenagers can choose Kato 2.4 AL that comes with 24″ wheels, wide tires, Shimano components, and front squish.
+- Kato 2.4 AL – Older schoolkids and teenagers can choose Kato 2.4 AL which comes with 24″ wheels, wide tires, Shimano components, and front squish.
 It’s an all-around good bike that does not weigh a lot and costs reasonably low.
 Kids can choose from two attractive colors — blue and orange.

 - Kato D4.4 AL U – This bike is almost the same as Kato 2.4 AL, but has one important distinction—hydraulic disc brakes.
 They brake without any hiccups no matter the weather or the terrain.
-In combination with quality Shimano components and wide tires, they give kids confidence and high-performance on the trails.
+In combination with quality Shimano components and wide tires, they give kids confidence and high performance on the trails.

 Our Thoughts About the Kato Series

 Ghost Kato is a series of good-looking bikes with excellent specs for the money.
 Since they are mainly intended for beginners, they have both good and bad sides.